 How to make it:

 The pattern is VERY easy to follow.
 I love simple and easy patterns like this.
-For me knitting and crochet is all about relaxing and making something from yarn.
-The simpler and more repetitive a pattern is the better.
+For me, knitting and crochet are all about relaxing and making something from yarn.
+The simpler and more repetitive a pattern is better.

 These hats would make great gifts for friends and family as well!
 The first Caron cupcakes crochet hat took me about 2 hours.
 We were driving to a state park and that gave me a good 45 minutes of uninterrupted time to enjoy my crocheting.
 Once you set up the hat and the increases are done, it is all lather, rinse and repeat.
 Very calming.
 The second hat goes a bit faster as you know how it goes.